top of page

 2025 Prices

-All-Inclusive Pricing: For masterclass performers, Traditional Session participants and resident auditors, the program covers tuition, dedicated grand piano studio, private room and meals, as well as transportation from the Montpelier train/bus station or the Burlington airport.
+All-Inclusive Pricing: For masterclass performers, masterclass auditors, and Traditional Session participants, the program fee covers everything: tuition, dedicated grand piano studio, private room, all meals and snacks, as well as transportation from the Montpelier train/bus station or the Burlington airport.

 Master Class Student Performer: $975